 Data from YRS helps OYA or county caseworkers’ make better informed decisions as they determine treatment needs, identify services for youth, and measure outcomes.

 OYA collects data using the Juvenile Justice Information System (JJIS)

 , a statewide database of all youth in Oregon’s juvenile justice system.
-There is more than 20 years of JJIS data on demographics, referrals, adjudications, risk assessments, treatment services, and related information that allows OYA to create tools that help inform decision-making.
+There is more than 20 years of JJIS data on demographics, referrals, adjudications, assessments, treatment services, and related information that allows OYA to create tools that help inform decision-making.

 What are YRS tools?

 The OYA Risk Needs Assessment (RNA) is a broad survey of youth strengths and needs in nine key areas, including education, mental health, aggression, attitudes, and relationships.

 The RNA supports the creation of a youth’s individual case plan to guide planning and intervention toward: